veevo/dev/content/bio/alirio-de-cerqueira-filho.md

 - alirio-cerqueira
 ---

-Alírio de Cerqueira Filho é médico e natural de Cuiabá-MT, onde reside.
+Alírio de Cerqueira Filho is a doctor and natural from Cuiabá-MT, where he resides.

-Espírita desde 1978 e vinculado à Federação Espírita do Estado do Mato Grosso, é autor de vários livros e tem se dedicado com afinco à disseminação da conhecida proposta da benfeitora espiritual Joanna de Ângelis, que, como se sabe, tem produzido contínuas obras que formam o que, em nosso meio, é conhecido como coleção ou série psicológica.
+Spiritist since 1978 and linked to the Spiritist Federation of the State of Mato Grosso, is author of several books and has dedicated himself with hard to the dissemination of the well-known proposal of spiritual benefactor Joanna de Ângelis, who, as we know, has produced continuous works that form what, in our country, is known as psychological collection or series.

-Alírio de Cerqueira realiza palestras e seminários por todo o Brasil e no exterior.
+Alírio de Cerqueira holds lectures and seminars throughout Brazil and in the Outside.

-Dentre seus vários livros, podemos citar:
+Among his many books, we can mention:

-* O Legado de Paulo de Tarso ao Cristianismo Redivivo
+* Paul's Legacy of Tarsus to Redivivo Christianity
-* Depressão e obsessão: duas faces de uma doença espiritual
+* Depression and obsession: two faces of a spiritual disease
-* A prática da mediunidade com Jesus
+* The practice of mediumship with Jesus
-* Jesus: modelo e guia da família
+* Jesus: model and family guide
-* A sublime oração de Francisco de Assis
+* The sublime prayer of Francis of Assisi
-* Psicoterapia à luz do Evangelho de Jesus
+* Psychotherapy in the light of the Gospel of Jesus

 ## Bibliografias Relacionadas